patsec/ot-sim/README.md

   && chmod +x /usr/local/bin/overmind
 ```

-#### PyModbus
+#### mbpoll

 ```
-python3 -m pip install pymodbus prompt_toolkit pygments
+apt install -y mbpoll
 ```

 #### OpenDSS

 ```
-python3 -m pip install opendssdirect.py~=0.6.1
+python3 -m pip install opendssdirect.py~=0.8.4
 ```

+> NOTE: the version of `opendssdirect.py` to install may depend on which OS
+> version is being used.

+> NOTE: the example below uses OpenDSS to run a well-known IEEE 13 Bus power
+> system test case.
+Some of the test case files are stored in this repo using
+> git LFS, so in order to run the test case git LFS must be installed and `git
+> lfs pull` must be run from the root of this repo in order to populate the test
+> case files.

 ## Running an Example

-If you have a Procfile-compatible tool, such as [Overmind](#overmind) or [Hivemind](#hivemind), you can use it to run the Procfile in the root directory.
+If you have a Procfile-compatible tool, such as [Overmind](#overmind) or
+[Hivemind](#hivemind), you can use it to run the Procfile in the root directory.

-For a complete example, you will need something like the [pymodbus.console](#pymodbus) to interact with the Modbus module that is run as part of the example.
+For a complete example, you will need something like [mbpoll](#mbpoll) to
+interact with the Modbus module that is run as part of the example.

 From one terminal or `tmux` pane, run the following: